OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-14.md

 ## Judges 14:1

-Samson went down to Timnah and saw there a young Philistine woman.
+Samson went down to Timnah and there he saw a young woman, one of the Philistines.

 ## Judges 14:2

-When he returned, he said to his father and mother, “I have seen a Philistine woman in Timnah; now get her for me as my wife.”
+Upon returning, he told his father and mother, “I have seen a woman in Timnah of the Philistines; now arrange for her to be my wife.”

 ## Judges 14:3

-His father and mother replied, “Isn’t there an acceptable woman among your relatives or among our people?
-Must you go to the uncircumcised Philistines to get a wife?”
-But Samson said to his father, “Get her for me.
-She is right in my eyes.”
+His father and mother questioned him, “Is there no suitable woman among your own relatives or among our people, that you must go to the uncircumcised Philistines for a wife?”
+But Samson insisted to his father, “Get her for me, for she pleases me.”

 ## Judges 14:4

-(His parents did not know that this was from the Lord,
-who was seeking an occasion to confront the Philistines; for at that time they were ruling over Israel.)
+His parents were unaware that this was from the Lord, who was seeking an occasion to act against the Philistines, as they were ruling over Israel at that time.

 ---

 ## Judges 14:5

 Samson went down to Timnah with his father and mother.
-As they approached the vineyards of Timnah, suddenly a young lion came roaring toward him.
+As they approached the vineyards of Timnah, a young lion came roaring towards him.

 ## Judges 14:6

-The Spirit of the Lord came powerfully upon him so that he tore the lion apart with his bare hands as he might have torn a young goat.
-But he told neither his father nor his mother what he had done.
+The Spirit of the Lord came mightily upon him, and he tore the lion apart with his bare hands as one might tear a young goat.
+He did not tell his father or mother what he had done.

 ## Judges 14:7

-Then he went down and talked with the woman, and he liked her.
+He went down and spoke with the woman, and she was pleasing to Samson.

----

 ## Judges 14:8

-Some time later, when he went back to marry her, he turned aside to look at the lion’s carcass,
-and in it was a swarm of bees and some honey.
+Some time later, when he returned to marry her, he turned aside to look at the lion’s carcass, and saw a swarm of bees and some honey inside it.

 ## Judges 14:9

 He scooped out the honey with his hands and ate it as he went along.
-When he rejoined his parents, he gave them some, and they ate it too.
-But he did not tell them that he had taken the honey from the lion’s carcass.
+When he rejoined his parents, he gave some to them and they ate it, but he did not reveal that he had taken the honey from the lion’s carcass.

----

 ## Judges 14:10

-Now his father went down to see the woman, and there Samson gave a feast, as was customary for young men.
+His father went down to see the woman, and Samson held a feast there, as was customary for young men.

 ## Judges 14:11

-When the people saw him, they chose thirty companions to be with him.
+When the people saw him, they selected thirty companions to be with him.

 ## Judges 14:12

-“Let me tell you a riddle,” Samson said to them.
-“If you can give me the answer within the seven days of the feast,
-I will give you thirty linen garments and thirty sets of clothes.
+Samson said to them, “Let me propose a riddle to you.
+If you can solve it within the seven days of the feast, I will give you thirty linen garments and thirty sets of clothes.

 ## Judges 14:13

-But if you cannot tell me the answer, you must give me thirty linen garments and thirty sets of clothes.”
-“Tell us your riddle,” they said.
-“Let’s hear it.”
+But if you cannot solve it, you must give me thirty linen garments and thirty sets of clothes.”
+They replied, “Tell us your riddle, so we may hear it.”

 ## Judges 14:14

-He replied,
+He said,

-> “Out of the eater came something to eat;
+> “Out of the eater came something to eat,
 > out of the strong came something sweet.”

-For three days they could not give the answer.
+For three days they could not solve the riddle.

----

 ## Judges 14:15

-On the fourth day, they said to Samson’s wife,
-“Coax your husband into explaining the riddle for us, or we will burn you and your father’s household to death.
-Did you invite us here to steal our property?”
+On the fourth day, they said to Samson’s wife, “Coax your husband into explaining the riddle for us, or we will burn you and your father’s household to death.
+Did you invite us here to impoverish us?”

 ## Judges 14:16

-Then Samson’s wife threw herself on him, sobbing,
-“You hate me!
-You don’t really love me.
-You’ve given my people a riddle, but you haven’t told me the answer.”

-“I haven’t even explained it to my father or mother,” he replied, “so why should I explain it to you?”
+Samson’s wife wept before him, saying, “You hate me!
+You do not love me.
+You have given my people a riddle, but you have not told me the answer.”
+He replied, “I have not even told my father or mother, so why should I tell you?”

 ## Judges 14:17

-She cried the whole seven days of the feast.
-So on the seventh day he finally told her, because she continued to press him.
-She in turn explained the riddle to her people.
+She cried for the entire seven days of the feast.
+On the seventh day, he finally told her because she pressed him so hard.
+She then explained the riddle to her people.

 ## Judges 14:18

-Before sunset on the seventh day, the men of the town said to him,
+Before sunset on the seventh day, the men of the city said to him,

 > “What is sweeter than honey?
 > What is stronger than a lion?”

-Samson said to them,
+Samson replied,

-“If you had not ploughed with my heifer, you would not have solved my riddle.”
+> “If you had not ploughed with my heifer,

----
+> you would not have solved my riddle.”

 ## Judges 14:19

-Then the Spirit of the Lord came powerfully upon him.
-He went down to Ashkelon, struck down thirty of their men, took their belongings and gave their clothes to those who had explained the riddle.
-Burning with anger, he returned to his father’s home.
+Then the Spirit of the Lord came mightily upon him.
+He went down to Ashkelon, struck down thirty men, took their belongings, and gave their clothes to those who had solved the riddle.
+Burning with anger, he returned to his father’s house.

 ## Judges 14:20

-And Samson’s wife was given to one of his companions who had attended him at the feast.
+Samson’s wife was given to one of his companions who had attended him at the feast.